-The KPMG Fintech Landscape 2022 captures the breadth and depth of fintechs active and headquartered in Australia and provides a snapshot of the trends and developments taking place across the financial technology sector.
-It currently shows a total of 775 currently active fintechs, up from 718 when the landscape was last released in 2021, an 8 percent increase year-on-year.
+The KPMG Fintech Landscape 2023 captures the breadth of active fintech firms headquartered in Australia as well as providing a point-in-time snapshot of the trends and developments taking place across the financial technology sector.
+As of this calendar year, our research shows a total of 830 currently active Australian-headquartered independent fintech companies, a three percent decrease on last year’s figures.

-In line with last year’s results, the Lending space remains the second largest fintech sector in the landscape with consumers and businesses (including SMEs) increasingly turning to non-bank lenders and fintech players for their funding needs.
+In line with last year’s results, the Lending space remains the second largest fintech sector, representing 17 percent of total fintech firms in the landscape.
+The consumer and SME sectors have historically been left relatively underserved by incumbent banks and lenders, which has resulted in customers increasingly turning to specialist non-bank lenders and fintech players for their funding needs.

 Our one-page snapshot showcases the breadth of fintech companies operating in Australia.